 Languedoc-Roussillon holidays Holiday rentals - beach villas & apartments for rent in Languedoc

-Languedoc-Roussillon, known as the Languedoc, is the central region of the south of France stretching from the Rhone valley in the east, to the Spanish border in the south west.
+Languedoc-Roussillon, now known as Occitanie following its merger with Midi-Pyrénées in 2016, is the central region of the south of France stretching from the Rhone valley in the east, to the Spanish border in the south west.

 The regional capital is Montpellier, a thriving modern city in the Hérault with a historic centre, but there are also other facinating historical cities such as Nîmes, Narbonne and Perpignan.